Regular Show: Crossovers

-Mordecai and Rigby had cameo appearances on the Uncle Grandpa episode "Pizza Eve," along with other Cartoon Network characters from currently running and ended cartoons.
-Mordecai, Rigby and Hi-Five Ghost make a small cameo in The Amazing World of Gumball episode "The Boredom," along with the titular characters from Uncle Grandpa and Clarence.
-Mordecai and Hi-Five Ghost appear in the OK K.O.!: Let's Be Heroes special "Crossover Nexus," and a character resembling Mordecai cameos in Adventure Time episode "Ketchup".
+Mordecai and Rigby had cameo appearances on the Uncle Grandpa episode "Pizza Eve", along with other Cartoon Network characters from currently running and ended cartoons.
+Mordecai, Rigby and Hi-Five Ghost make a small cameo in The Amazing World of Gumball episode "The Boredom", along with the titular characters from Uncle Grandpa and Clarence.
+Mordecai and Hi-Five Ghost appear in the OK K.O.!: Let's Be Heroes special "Crossover Nexus", and a character resembling Mordecai cameos in Adventure Time episode "Ketchup".

+A crossover comic book series titled Adventure Time × Regular Show was released from August 2017 – January 2018.

 Reception

 Ratings

 Regular Show became an instant hit.
-Its first and second seasons, broadcast on Monday nights, ranked No. 1 in its time slot among all key boy demos across all of television, according to Nielsen Media Research.
+Its first and second seasons, ranked No. 1 in its time slot among all key boy demos across all of television, according to Nielsen Media Research.
 The pilot's premiere was watched by 2.097 million viewers.
 For the following episodes of the first season, viewership increased by over 10% from the time period of the previous year.
 For instance, the entry was viewed by 1.339 million children aged 2–11, a 65% increase from the previous year.
 It was also watched by 716,000 children aged 9–14, a 43% increase.
 The Season 2 premiere, "Ello Gov'nor," marked a decline from the Season 1 premiere's figures.
 It gained 2.067 million views, but it marked an increase from the Season 1 finale, which had 2.028 million viewers.
 The Season 3 premiere, "Stick Hockey," saw a bigger decline in viewers, recording 2 million views.
 As the series continued, though, its ratings grew for a short time; the Season 4 premiere, "Exit 9B", was watched by 3.047 million viewers—a significant increase from previous seasons.
 However, as the series went on, the ratings would decline, and by the last season, most episodes had under 1 million viewers.